COARSE AND DENSE WAVELENGTH DIVISION MULTIPLEXING

-CWDM is a convenient and low-cost solution for distances up to 70km.
-But between 40km and its maximum distance of 70km CWDM tends to be limited to 8 channels due to a phenomena called the water peak of the fiber (more about this further down).
-CWDM signals cannot be amplified, making the 70km estimate an absolute maximum.
+CWDM technology offers a convenient and cost-efficient solution for shorter distances of up to 70 kilometers.
+For distances between 40 and 70 kilometers, CWDM tends to be limited to supporting eight channels due to a phenomenon called the water peak of the fiber (more about this further down).

 CWDM and DWDM wavelength comparison